jsakhil/peerlink/README.md

 npm run start:client
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to `http://localhost:3000`

 ## How to Use

 ### As a Broadcaster

-1. Click the "Start Broadcasting" button on the home page
+1. Click the "Join as Broadcaster" button on the home page
 2. Allow camera and microphone access when prompted
 3. Once connected, you'll see your video stream and a Peer ID
 4. Copy your Peer ID and share it with viewers